Benzyl cyanide

-Benzyl cyanide (abbreviated BnCN) is an organic compound with the chemical formula C_{6}H_{5}CH_{2}CN.
+Benzyl cyanide (abbreviated BnCN), also known as phenylacetonitrile, is an organic compound with the chemical formula C_{6}H_{5}CH_{2}CN.
 This colorless oily aromatic liquid is an important precursor to numerous compounds in organic chemistry.

 It is also an important pheromone in certain species.

 Preparation

 Benzyl cyanide can be produced via Kolbe nitrile synthesis between benzyl chloride and sodium cyanide and by oxidative decarboxylation of phenylalanine.

 Benzyl cyanides can also be prepared by arylation of silyl-substituted acetonitrile.

 Reactions

 Benzyl cyanide undergoes many reactions characteristic of nitriles.
 It can be hydrolyzed to give phenylacetic acid or it can be used in the Pinner reaction to yield phenylacetic acid esters.
 Hydrogenation gives β-phenethylamine.

 The compound contains an "active methylene unit".
 Bromination occurs gives PhCHBrCN.
 A variety of base-induced reactions result in the formation of new carbon-carbon bonds.

 Uses

 Benzyl cyanide is used as a solvent and as a starting material in the synthesis of fungicides (e.g. Fenapanil), fragrances (phenethyl alcohol), antibiotics, and other pharmaceuticals.
 The partial hydrolysis of BnCN results in 2-phenylacetamide.